emmaimade/alx-system_engineering-devops/0x00-shell_basics/README.md

 Moving a file betty from /tmp/ to /tmp/my_first_director Delete the file betty
-Delete the directory my_first_directory thats in the /tmp directory
+Delete the directory my_first_directory thats in the /tmp directory A script that the working director to the previous one